Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Efficient Deflation Approaches for the Sampled JPAC Problem

 \section{Efficient Deflation Approaches for the Sampled JPAC Problem}

-In this section, we develop efficient convex approximation-based deflation algorithms to solve the sampled JPAC problem \eqref{csparse2}.
-As we see, problem \eqref{csparse2} has a discontinuous objective function due to the first term.
-However, it allows for an efficient convex relaxation. {We} first relax problem \eqref{csparse2} to a convex problem, which is actually equivalent to {an} SOCP, and then design efficient algorithms for solving the relaxation problem.
-The solution to the relaxation problem can be used to check the simultaneous supportability of all links in the network and guide an iterative link removal procedure (deflation).
+In this section, we develop efficient convex approximation-based deflation algorithms {}{for solving} the sampled JPAC problem \eqref{csparse2}.
+As can be seen, problem \eqref{csparse2} has a discontinuous objective function due to the first term.
+However, it allows for an efficient convex approximation. {We} first approximate problem \eqref{csparse2} by a convex problem, which is actually equivalent to {an} SOCP, and then design efficient algorithms for solving the approximation problem.
+The solution to the approximation problem can be used to check the simultaneous supportability of all links in the network and to guide an iterative link removal procedure (the deflation {}{approach}).
 We conclude this section with two convex approximation-based deflation algorithms for solving the sampled joint control problem \eqref{csparse2}.